Building Safety Act summary

 Design and Construction Obligations

-The Bill sets out a proposed regime of Dutyholders for higher-risk buildings, in similar roles to the CDM Regulations for the design and construction phase.
-Dutyholders will have legal obligations in respect of their duties in respect of higher-risk buildings, and those who fail to meet key building safety obligations will be guilty of a criminal offence.
+The Act includes a regime for Dutyholders for higher-risk buildings, in similar roles to the CDM Regulations for the design and construction phase.
+Dutyholders have legal obligations in respect of their duties in respect of higher-risk buildings, and those who fail to meet key building safety obligations will be guilty of a criminal offence.

 Where a Dutyholder is a corporate entity, individuals within that organisation may also be prosecuted where the breach was committed with their consent or connivance or as a result of their neglect.

 Appointment for Building Works